rks101/eglinux/README.md

 ```

 Using buffer overflow, if a remote user can get a shell /bin/sh executing some [shellcode](https://cocomelonc.github.io/tutorial/2021/10/09/linux-shellcoding-1.html), then what he can do - try to visualize using permissions of /bin/sh - specifically see the owner and all permissions.

+**Changing default permissions using umask**
+umask is used to set default permissions for new files or directories to be created. umask digits specify what permissions to revoke.
+Maximum permissions for a file are 666 and for a directory 777.
+Now using a umask of 022, default permissions for a file are 644 (-rw-r--r--) and for a directory 755 (drwxr-xr-x).
+Similarly, umask 002 will grant files 664 (-rw-rw-r--) and to directories 775 (drwxrwxr-x) permissions.
+umask can be set in /etc/profile for all users or in ~/.bashrc for a user. e.g. umask 022

 ----